eqqn/eqqn.github.io/_posts/2019-10-10-RTFM_quals_XSS.md

-This year SigSegv qualifiers are back
+This year SigSegv qualifiers are back,

 # XSS challenge: History of Browser Evolution